RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

   1. Experience WODs e.g. E18

-I have not used AI in the experience WODs mainly because they are trial for me to test whether I understand the concept and woul be able to code it on my own.
+I have not used AI in the experience WODs mainly because I viewed them as a trial for me to test whether I understand the concept.
+The Experience WODs simply taught me how to follow intstructions and if i continued to do so, I would be successful.
+I did not think that AI was needed in the Experience WODs as there were tutorial videos which I much rather prefer.

   2. In-class Practice WODs

-I have not used AI in in class practice WODs as I am able to get ideas from my partners and come up with
+I rarely used AI in the In-class Practice WODs.
+AI was used when neither me or my partner were sure of how to move forward in the WOD.
+Often, one or both of us knew how to start the WOds off and we would just jump off each others ideas.

   3. In-class WODs

-I have used AI in the in class WODs
+I have used AI for the in class WODs mainly to debug my code.
+I figured that utilizing AI was efficient especially since it was under a time crunch.
+My strategy for in class WODs were to try and attempt the instructions myself for about 10-15 minutes into the WOD.
+If I have bugs or if nothing works, I would consider using AI to help me figure out what I am stuck on.
+AI had helped stray away from the evil DNF time.

   4. Essays

-I do use AI for my essays, specifically Grammarly,
+I do use AI for my essays, specifically Grammarly

   5. Final project